-Diggs, a Democrat, was the representative for Michigan's 13th congressional district from 1955 to 1980.
+Diggs was the representative for Michigan’s 13th congressional district and was a Democrat.
+He served from 1955 to 1980.

-The chart is based on the bills Diggs sponsored and cosponsored.
+The chart is based on the bills Diggs sponsored and cosponsored from Jan 14, 1975 to Dec 13, 1980.
 See full analysis methodology.

 Diggs was the primary sponsor of 22 bills that were enacted.
 The most recent include: